 Correct score stakes could come into play here and with four games proving to be very tight last week, the same could happen again as we move over to Cardiff.
 Michael Smith versus Daryl Gurney may not be the glamour tie of the night but it’s the one we are focusing on this week.
 Gurney often looks like a player who could step up to compete for the big titles and he carries a reasonable win price this time at 13/10.
-However, to improve on that, we’re calling a correct score over Michael Smith of 7-5 and that looks a strong prospect at a generous best of 7/1 with Stan James.
+However, to improve on that, we’re calling a correct score over Michael Smith of 7-5 and that looks a strong prospect at a generous best of 7/1.

 - Gary Anderson to beat Gerwyn Price at 13/15 with 10Bet